 - Our teachers are registered teachers who assess and provide instructional feedback on each student’s work

-- For grade 10-12 courses, students must complete 5-10% of the course before being considered “Active” in the course by the Ministry of Education.
+- For grade 10-12 courses, students must complete an intial assignment for the course before being considered “Active” in the course by the Ministry of Education.